OwenMcGirr/ble-mouse-keyboard/ble-mouse-keyboard-app/README.md

 3. Tap "Scan for Devices" to search for available BLE devices
 4. Select your device from the list to connect
 5. Use the on-screen controls to operate your device:

+   ### Mouse Mode
+   - Use the directional pad for mouse movement
+   - Toggle between small (20px) and large (80px) movements using the speed switch
-   - Mouse Mode: Use the directional buttons and click button
+   - Use the left and right click buttons for mouse clicks
+   - Diagonal movements are supported for precise control

+   ### Keyboard Mode
+   - Use the text entry field to type text
+   - Use the basic controls for common shortcuts
+   - Use the navigation controls for arrow keys and enter
+   - Use the function keys for F2, F10, F12, etc.
-   - Keyboard Mode: Use the keyboard shortcut buttons
+   - Use the BIOS loop button for BIOS access

 6. Tap the mode switch button to toggle between mouse and keyboard modes
 7. Tap "Disconnect" to end the connection